X-Rays & Screening in Coral Springs, FL

-Walking Urgent Care provides x-rays and screenings to help further diagnose medical problems.
-Call us or visit our clinic conveniently located at 10308 W Sample Road Coral Springs, FL 33065.
-Serving patients from Coral Springs, Parkland, Tamarac, Margate North Lauderdale and Coconut Creek, FL.
+One of the earliest and most popular types of medical scans is the use of X-rays.
+X-ray scans can identify illnesses that could be fatal, such as infections, cancer of the bone, and clogged blood veins.
+Walking Urgent Care provides X-rays and screenings to help further diagnose medical problems.
+Contact us or visit our clinic conveniently located at 10308 W Sample Road Coral Springs, FL 33065.
+We serve patients from Coral Springs, Parkland, Tamarac, Margate North Lauderdale, and Coconut Creek, FL.

 X-rays are an important diagnostic procedure used in the diagnosis of a multitude of internal conditions and injuries.
 They give us the ability to see inside the body to look at what might be causing the issue.
 As many conditions or injuries show no sign on the surface, x-rays have helped millions of people find out what is going on inside their bodies.